How much does a revolving credit facility cost? A UK SME guide

 Revolving credit rates are not fixed across all borrowers.
 The rate you’re offered is based on a risk assessment of your specific business.
 The primary factors:

-Trading history — Lenders want to see a track record.
-Most require a minimum of 12 months' trading, often longer.
-More established businesses typically access lower rates.
+• Trading history.
+Lenders want to see a track record.
+Most require a minimum of 12 months’ trading.

-Annual turnover — Higher turnover generally correlates with lower risk and better pricing.
-It also determines the upper limit of what you can borrow.
+• Annual turnover.
+Higher turnover generally correlates with lower risk and better pricing.

-Credit history — Both your business credit profile and, for smaller businesses, your personal credit history will be reviewed.
-A clean credit history with no defaults, CCJs, or missed payments supports better pricing.
+• Credit history.
+Both your business credit profile and, for smaller businesses, your personal credit history will be reviewed.

-Profitability and cash flow — A business with strong, consistent cash flow is a lower-risk borrower and may access more competitive terms.
+• Profitability and cash flow.
+A business with strong, consistent cash flow is a lower-risk borrower.

-Sector — Some sectors are perceived as higher risk than others.
-This can influence both whether you're approved and the rate you're offered.
+• Sector.
+Some sectors are perceived as higher risk than others.

 How to calculate your actual cost